microsoft/vcpkg/docs/maintainers/vcpkg_extract_source_archive.md

 and `source-base` defaults to the stem of `<archive>`.
 You can change these via the `BASE_DIRECTORY` and `SOURCE_BASE` arguments respectively.
+If you need to extract to a location that is not based in `CURRENT_BUILDTREES_DIR`, you can use the `WORKING_DIRECTORY` argument to do the same.

 ## Examples